ESCOMP/CDEPS/doc/source/dlnd.rst

 Supported Data Modes
 --------------------

-DLND its own set of supported ``datamode`` values that appears in the ``dlnd_in`` namelist input.
+DLND has its own set of supported ``datamode`` values that appears in the ``dlnd_in`` namelist input.
 The datamode specifies what additional operations need to be done by DLND on *ALL* of the streams in the ``dlnd.streams.xml`` file.
 Each datamode value is also associated